 Alexander Zino then reasoned that if a man of Schmitz's experience had not noted the difference between Zino's and Fea's Petrel, because they were so similar, even having them in the hand, then maybe their call was also similar.
 They started to interview shepherds from the area of Curral das Freiras and Areeiro.
 To these men he played the recordings he had made on Bugio.
 After many interviews he eventually found one man who said he knew the sounds.
 This was Lucas, who lived in Curral das Freiras and identified the sound as the wailing of the souls of shepherds who had died in the mountains.
 Lucas was able to tell them where he had heard these sounds and so, they walked down the path from Pico do Areeiro at night and eventually heard the sound they had longed to hear.
-Zino's Petrel was not extinct and we had rediscovered the area where it was breeding.
+Zino's Petrel was not extinct and they had rediscovered the area where it was breeding, in 1969.

 From 1984 onwards, regular night visits and observations were made at Areeiro and the breeding ledges visited had signs of rats.
 In 1985, an egg, eaten by rats was found.
 There was no successful breeding by then.